Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/terraform-module/README.md

 ## License

-This module is part of Liberty's internal infrastructure toolkit.
+This module is maintained by Contrast Security.